 Add some liquid, like stock, wine, lemon juice, or vinegar.
 I always try to pick a liquid that brings something to the party.
 Water will work, but it doesn’t add any flavor.
 Scrape the fond off the bottom of the pan, and now you’re deglazing.
 Fancy!

 A little minced, crushed, or sliced garlic goes a long way.
 Garlic can be added to oil before sautéing vegetables to add a more intense, toasted flavor.
-If you want a more potent garlic flavor, you can add it while sautéing vegetables.
+If you want an even more more potent garlic flavor, you can add it while sautéing vegetables.
 If you are sensitive to garlic, the best way to impart flavor is to crush the cloves, sautéing them until they start to brown, then pull them out of the oil and discard.
-You will be left with a much more subtle garlic flavor.
+You’ll be left with a much more subtle garlic flavor.

 I like to toast dry, ground spices to season soups.
 Toasting spices can be done in a dry pan, or you can add them to the oil when sautéing.
 No matter the method, you are looking for the spices to darken in color slightly and become much more fragrant.